Enoch L. Johnson: Atlantic City during Prohibition

 Johnson's power reached its peak during Prohibition, which was enacted nationally in 1919 (but did not go into effect until 1920) and lasted until 1933.
 Prohibition was effectively unenforced in Atlantic City, and, as a result, the resort's popularity grew further.
 The city then called itself "The World's Playground".
 This was aided by Johnson who, with his influence and power in the city, made sure that anyone who was serving alcohol, running a brothel, or managing a gambling den wasn't bothered so long as Johnson got a cut of the money.
 In fact, most of Johnson's income came from the percentage he took on every gallon of illegal liquor sold and on gambling and prostitution operations in Atlantic City.
 Johnson once said:

-We have whisky, wine, women, song and slot machines.
+We have whiskey, wine, women, song, and slot machines.
 I won't deny it and I won't apologize for it.
 If the majority of the people didn't want them they wouldn't be profitable and they would not exist.
 The fact that they do exist proves to me that the people want them.